naren2704/19AI550_new/Ex.No.9_ReinforcementLearning.md

 # Ex.No: 9  Implementation of Simple Reinforcement Learning
-### DATE:
 ### REGISTER NUMBER : 212222240069
 ### AIM:
 To write a program to implement  Reinforcement learning  in Unity